 What is the Builder’s Remedy?

-Builder’s Remedy is a legal provision of the State Housing Accountability Act that prohibits cities from disapproving development proposals that are inconsistent with local zoning and general plan requirements if a city does not have a State-certified Housing Element.
+Builder’s Remedy is a legal provision of the State Housing Accountability Act.
+It takes away local control by preventing cities from rejecting development proposals that do not align with local zoning and planning requirements if a city does not have a State-certified Housing Element.
 Recently, its usage has increased across California, raising concerns about its impact on local communities.

 How It Operates

 If a city lacks a certified Housing Element, its power to deny or condition housing projects is significantly reduced.
-This loophole is available to developers, leading to the approval of projects that are inconsistent with the community’s character and planning standards as there are no caps on building heights or density.
-Regardless of a city’s right-to-vote measures (like Measure B), Builder’s Remedy claims have California state law backing and will supersede local ordinances.
+This loophole is available to developers, leading to the approval of projects that are potentially inconsistent with a community’s character and planning standards as there are no caps on building heights or density.
+Furthermore, Builder’s Remedy notably supersedes Measure B, Yorba Linda’s Right-to-Vote Amendment, empowering voters to approve or reject major adjustments to the City’s land use documents.
+Under Builder’s Remedy, Yorba Linda voters’ stamp of approval will not be required because the provision has California state law backing and will supersede local ordinances.

 The Threat to Yorba Linda

 Yorba Linda currently holds a conditionally-certified Housing Element.
-The conditionality of our Housing Element rests in the November 2024 ballot measure vote to approve the draft Housing Element that was revised based on feedback from residents.
-If the ballot measure fails, it will lead to Yorba Linda’s Housing Element being decertified and the City being at risk of Builder’s Remedy applications.
-Such a scenario could lead to high-density developments, altering the City’s low-density character and potentially straining local resources and infrastructure.
+The conditionality of our Housing Element rests in the November 2024 ballot measure vote to approve the revised Housing Element that was updated based on feedback from residents.
+If the ballot measure fails, Yorba Linda’s Housing Element will be decertified and the City will be subject to Builder’s Remedy applications inhibiting the City’s local control over developments.
+This could lead to developments that alter the City’s open space and character of single-family neighborhoods.

 A Theoretical Local Example: The Fairmont Site